michaelknap/commandgpt/README.md

 ```
 At first glance, both might seem to do the job.
 However, upon closer inspection, the first command might return a count that's double the actual number of lines.
 Why?
 Because `wc -l` produces an output line for each file and a cumulative count when used with multiple files.
 The `awk` part then sums all these numbers, leading to an inflated total.

-The lesson here?
-Always review and understand the commands you get.
+The lesson here? **Always review and understand the commands you get**.
 Even if a command looks technically correct, it may not deliver the expected result in every context.

 CommandGPT is a tool, and like any tool, its effectiveness depends on the skill and awareness of the user.
 So always verify its correctness for your specific use case.